 Baked Oysters with Tasso Cream Recipe

-I love nothing more than a cold beer and a shucked oyster, so when my partners and I opened Saw’s Juke Joint in Birmingham, we wanted to add them to the menu.
-We love making them, we love serving them and our guests love eating them.
-We take a lot of pride in our food, particularly this dish.
-Apalachicola oysters are the best!
-We wouldn’t make this dish without them. —Taylor Hicks, Birmingham, Alabama
+I love nothing more than a cold beer and a shucked oyster, so when my partners and I opened Saw’s Juke Joint in Birmingham, Alabama, we wanted to add them to the menu.
+We love making them, we love serving them and our guests love eating them. —Taylor Hicks, Las Vegas, Nevada

 - 4 slices white bread